zultron/rocker/README.md

 following way:

 - The container will be named after the image, e.g. `dev-jessie`
+- The home directory `$HOME` will be bind-mounted in the same location within the container
 - The current directory will be bind-mounted in the same location within the container, and the shell will start there
 - The user and group ID will be set inside same as outside